SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ```

 > [!NOTE]
-> This operation is required to be completed after Add, before you can install packages to specific sites.
+> This operation can only be completed after calling the `Add` endpoint and before you can install packages to specific sites.

 > [!IMPORTANT]
 > Deploying multiple packages in parallel is not supported.
 Make sure to serialize your deployment operations to avoid deployment errors.